Billing and Payment Policies

 Senior Capstone Fee

-If a student has completed all graduation requirements except the Senior Capstone Experience (SCE) and has not previously attempted the four-credit SCE course, the fee for the SCE course will be the same as the tuition paid by a part-time student taking one four-credit course: $9,048.
+If a student has completed all graduation requirements except the Senior Capstone Experience (SCE) and has not previously attempted the four-credit SCE course, the fee for the SCE course will be the same as the tuition paid by a part-time student taking one four-credit course: $9,600.

 Faculty may assign a grade of Incomplete to a student taking an SCE, subject to the College’s policy on incomplete grading.
 As with all Incomplete grades, if the student has not completed the SCE coursework by the deadline established by the SCE advisor (no later than the third Friday of classes in the subsequent semester), the student’s Incomplete grade will become a failing grade.
 When a student’s Incomplete SCE grade converts to an “F” in this manner, the Registrar’s Office will make an exception to the normal Drop/Add deadline for that student to register in a repeat attempt at the SCE course no later than Friday of the fourth week of classes.
-The fee for that SCE will be $1,500.

-Summer Program Fees
+Summer 2027 Fees and Expenses

 Deposits